Nikon 28mm 1.4E Review (2024 Update for z6ii)

 The following images are from the last two years, using a Nikon D780 body:

-I spent all of 2023 using this lens on a Nikon z6ii and I’m still incredibly impressed.
+I spent all of 2023 and so far all of 2024 using this lens on a Nikon z6ii and I’m still incredibly impressed.
 It’s not as fast at focusing as my Nikon 35mm Z-series lens, but it has so much more life and color and depth.
 As mentioned above, I have stopped using it for newborn sessions, only because of the distortion on the edges.
 But it’s my go-to wide lens for weddings and family sessions.

 The following images are taken with a Nikon 28mm 1.4E and a Nikon z6ii: